Designing a Pagan Temple

-These are some thoughts on Norse pagan temples that came out of the design competition for the temple of Reykjavik.
+These are some thoughts on the design of a Norse pagan temple that came out of the design competition for the Temple of the Asatrut in Reykjavik Iceland.

 The pre-christian Greek and Roman pagan temples were internally restricted to the gods, priestly class and those with special relationship with the god or gods.
 Public offerings and worship happened outside of the temple.

 The Christians would later develop the architecture of the Roman basilica and mausoleum into a place of worship where priests and the public would worship together.

 The Norse Evolution

 For Norse paganism nature and landscape was and is a fundamental part of Asatru worship.
 The Norse pagans did have internal as well as external places of worship, and I will go through some of the sources below.
 A new temple (Hof) therefore needs to be fully integrated with the landscape and external functions as well as fulfilling internal worship of the temple.
 To a wider context a Hof also needs to perform an outward symbolic role for the Asatru congregation.